MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 #### Required products
 * MATLAB (R2023b or later)
-* Image Processing Toolbox (if running the Visual Coding 2P demonstration `OphysDemo.mlx`)
+* Image Processing Toolbox (if running the Visual Coding 2P demonstration `VisualCoding_OphysDemo.mlx`)

 ----
 ### About the Brain Observatory Toolbox